SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-9/index.md

 ---
-title: Upgrade to 9
+title: Upgrade to 9 or 10
 uid: upgrade_to_9
-description: Upgrade to 9.0
+description: Upgrade to 9 or 10
 author: Martin Pavlas
 so.date: 12.08.2021
 keywords: upgrade
 so.topic: howto
 so.envir: onsite
 # so.client:
-so.version: 9
+so.version: 9, 10
 ---

-# Upgrade to SuperOffice 9
+# Upgrade to SuperOffice 9 or 10

-You can upgrade to SuperOffice 9 from SuperOffice 8.0 or newer.
+You can upgrade to SuperOffice 9 or 10 from SuperOffice 8.0 or newer.
 The recommended installation scenarios and setup requirements are the same as from SuperOffice 8.1.

 [!include[ALT](../../includes/warn-win-client-discontinued.md)]

 > [!NOTE]
-> Microsoft .NET 4.8 is required for SuperOffice 9
+> Microsoft .NET 4.8 is required for SuperOffice 9 or newer.
 >
 > The installer will handle the installation of .NET 4.8 for you, but some clients may like to pre-install it themselves.